Nospoko/midi-pydata-london-24/README.md

 ```

 ### Note range extraction
-Predicting a sub-sequence of notes within defined range from a sequence of notes deproved of it is
+Predicting a sub-sequence of notes within defined range from a sequence of notes deprived of it is
 an interesting downstream task and a possible benchmark task.
 The results of generating them with a model can be interesting,
 as they show the model's understanding of musical structure and harmony.